Springs of Mill Lakes

 The development spreads across 80 acres and is adjacent to a 45-acre wildlife preserve.
 All properties feature a European cottage exterior with stone or brick, a pitched roof and dormer windows.
 Floor plans range from approximately 1,820 square feet to 3,460 square feet of living space.
 Homeworks of Alabama offers seven floor plans.
 Most have three bedrooms, a gourmet kitchen and an attached garage.
 The eight Harris-Doyle Homes floor plans have up to four bedrooms, a lavish master suite, and extra storage space.

 Prices start in the high-$200,000s.
 Please verify this price with a Realtor as it is bound to change.
 HOA fees help pay for amenities and lawn maintenance.

-Owl's Roost, the community's spacious clubhouse, will contain a fitness center, a-zero-entry pool, a ballroom, and a catering kitchen.
-An event lawn and community gardens will surround the clubhouse, and nature trails will wander through the protected wildlife preserve.
+Owl's Roost, the community's spacious clubhouse, contains fitness center, a-zero-entry pool, a ballroom, and a catering kitchen.
+An event lawn and community gardens surround the clubhouse, and nature trails wander through the protected wildlife preserve.

 The Springs also has two lakes.
-One will be used for kayaking and recreation and have a boat dock, and the other will be stocked for fishing.
+One is used for kayaking and recreation and has a boat dock, and the other is stocked for fishing.